 Contributor Information

-We take great pride in the information provided in our cricket betting previews and Women's Big Bash League Preview & Betting Guide is no exception.
-James and Andy work seamlessly together to collate and present the data in this superb guide to this event
+We take great pride in the information provided in our cricket betting previews, and the Women's Big Bash League Preview & Betting Guide is no exception.
+James and Andy work seamlessly together to collate and present the data in this superb guide to this event.

 Records were sourced from ESPN cricinfo and past winners and team information from Wikipedia.